OktaSecurityLabs/passprotect-js/README.md

 dramatically improves the security of users accessing your website.

-PassProtect works by binding itself to all `input` elements on the page of type `email` or `password` inputs.
+PassProtect works by binding itself to all `input` elements on the page of type `email` or `password`.
 Whenever a user enters a new value into one of these `input` elements, PassProtect will check the user's email / password against the fabulous https://haveibeenpwned.com/ API service to see whether or not the user's email OR password has been breached in the past.

 Finally, if appropriate, PassProtect will inform the user that their credentials were previously breached, give them some useful information, and ask them to